msp-strath/cs208-logic/pages/pred-logic-intro.md

    ```

-5. For every ‘x’ there is a ‘y’ that is greater than ‘x’.
+5. “For every ‘x’ there is a ‘y’ that is greater than ‘x’”.
 (You might want to use a predicate symbol like “greaterthan” for this.)

    ```formulaentry {id=saying=ex5}
    ```